bdomara/skills-github-pages/index.md

 ---
-title: Welcome to my blog!
+title: Welcome!
 ---
+This is my homepage, created as part of Github's tutorial.